saurabbh14/NoTimetoWaste/README.md

 ```
 *Output: Open `backend/atkis_widths_map.html` to see roads color-coded by width (Red < 2.55m).*

-### 4. Run the Garbage Truck Routing API
+### 4. Run the Multi-Vehicle Routing API
-We expose Valhalla's TSP (Traveling Salesperson) optimization via a FastAPI service.
-It handles geocoding of raw address strings into GPS coordinates and forces a complete round-trip loop back to the depot!
+We built a highly modular FastAPI service that exposes Valhalla's TSP (Traveling Salesperson Problem) optimization.
+* **Multi-Truck Support:** You can send multiple fleets in a single request, and each truck will get its own fully optimized, color-coded route.
+* **Smart Caching:** Features a built-in SQLite persistence layer (`routes_cache.db`).
+If a route was already calculated, it is instantly loaded from the cache to save compute time!
+* **Geocoding:** Handles raw address strings natively by automatically converting them into GPS coordinates.

 ```bash
 cd backend